Requirements | FE | Engineer Intern Enrollment | PE/SE | Experience | Initial Licensure

 The requirements for initial licensure as a professional engineer in Nebraska are:

 - A degree from an EAC/ABET-accredited engineering program OR meeting the NCEES Engineering Education Standard;

 - Four years of progressive engineering experience after a four-year engineering program or equivalent; and

 - Passage of an exam on the Nebraska E&A Act and Board's Rules and Regulations.

 Educational Debt Reimbursement Request

 Nebraska engineering graduates who have passed the FE Exam may qualify for a $50 reimbursement from the Board if they meet the following requirements:

 - Graduated from an EAC/ABET-accredited engineering program in Nebraska,

 - Passed the FE Exam on the first attempt, no later than nine months of graduation, and

 - Have qualifying educational debt.
-Qualifying education debt is defined as any government or commercial loans obtained by the student for postsecondary education tuition, other educational expenses, and reasonable living expenses, as determined by the Board).
+Qualifying education debt is defined as any government or commercial loans obtained by a student for post-secondary education, tuition, other educational expenses, or reasonable living expenses, as determined by the Board.